-The results of the experiment with abiotic, aerobic and oxidized steel coupons provide further confirmation of the dissolved iron measurements.
+The results of the LPR experiment with abiotic, aerobic and oxidized steel coupons provide further confirmation of the dissolved iron measurements.
 For oxalate, the increase in Ecorrosion (Figure 4.6 A) coupled with the increase in Rp (Figure 4.7 A) indicates that the surface is not corroding.
 We expect that during the corrosion of steel the metal ions are being removed from the surface, which leads to an accumulation of negative charge on the surface due to the presence of a large concentration of electrons.
 However, the observation that the potential and the resistance both become higher (e.g. the potential becomes less negative and the resistance increases) indicates that there is an accumulation of a positive charge on the surface, which is more resistive.
 The higher resistance of the sample is typically associated with the formation of an oxide layer that passivates the steel surface, but the adsorption of a ligand to the surface would give a similar result.
 The corrosion rate measurement also confirms that the corrosion of the sample decreases (Figure 4.8 A).
 This supports the dissolved ferric iron measurements for the sample incubated with oxalate (Figure 4.5).

 For malonate, the decrease in Ecorrosion (Figure 4.6 B) and the decrease in Rp (Figure 4.7 B) indicate that the sample is corroding.
 As stated previously, we expect the process of metal ions leaving the surface (i.e. corrosion occurring) to generate a negative charge on the steel surface, leading to a more negative (decreasing) potential.
 This also means that the surface is less resistive to corroding due to the lack of an oxide layer building up on the surface and a potential is more likely to be conducted on the sample, thus the decrease in Rp.
 The corrosion rate again demonstrates that we do indeed see increased corrosion (Figure 4.8 B), which supports the dissolved ferric iron measurements (Figure 4.5).